-Your tour operator will most likely also be the owner of their business so the price you pay will go directly to them.
-However they may employ a boat hand who would most definitely be excited by an extra tip of 200 PHP per day.
+Your tour operator will most likely also be the owner of their business.
+As such, the price you pay will go directly to them.
+However, they may employ a boat hand who would most definitely be excited by an extra tip of 200 PHP per day.

 There are rumors circling around the Philippines that pirate terrorists are kidnapping tourists in the Balabac Islands region.
-We never felt concerned for our safety and we never actually found any information regarding past offenses against tourists in the area.
+We never felt concerned for our safety.
+Also, we never actually found any information regarding past offenses against tourists in the area.

 There have been outbreaks of malaria on some islands so bring bug spray and cover-up around sunset when they are the worst.
 You can request that your doctor prescribe you antimalarial medication although the side effects can be quite severe.

 You’ll need to arrange a shuttle van from Puerto Princesa to Rio Tuba.
-They leave at 4:00am and the journey will take you around 5 hours.
+They leave at 4 am and the journey will take you around five hours.
 The van will stop once so you can get breakfast and use the toilet.
 Your hotel can help to arrange the van or you can call Jeremie Dorig directly at 09126067994.
 He does the trip back and forth daily.
 The price is 500 PHP per person.

 The van will drop you off at the Petron gas station in the town center and you’ll need to take a tricycle to the pier.
 There will be plenty around and the price is 100 PHP total for the trip.

-If you’re headed to Balabac then you’ll want to board the RE Express.
-However, if you are getting picked up by your tour guide in Bancalaan you have the option to take either the RE Express, the MB Ladyol, or the Charlie.
+If you’re headed to Balabac, then you’ll want to board the RE Express.
+However, if you are getting picked up by your tour guide in Bancalaan you have the option to take either the RE Express, the MB Lady Loy, or the Charlie.
 The price for any boat is 250 PHP per person to Bancalaan or 370 PHP per person to Balabac.

-The boats depart daily (weather permitting) and leave when the boat is full any time between 10:30am-12:00pm.
-Make sure you arrive to the pier by 10:00am at the latest so you don’t get left behind!
+The boats depart daily (weather permitting) and leave when the boat is full any time between 10:30 am-12 pm.
+Make sure you arrive at the pier by 10 am at the latest so you don’t get left behind!